Top 10 Best Nursing Schools in Massachusetts

 The University of Massachusetts - Boston, or UMass Boston, is located on the water and is just a short drive from downtown Boston.
 Despite the prime location, UMass Boston is a relatively small research school with just over 16,000 students.
 Much like other schools in the UMass system, UMass Boston’s College of Nursing and Health Sciences primarily offers graduate-level degrees, including a Ph.D., MS, and BS-DNP.
 A traditional BSN, accelerated BSN, and RN-BSN are also available for undergraduate students.

-Recently ranked the to school for earning power by The Wall Street Journal, Massachusetts College of Pharmacy & Health Sciences (MCPHS) is among the best schools for health sciences.
+Recently ranked the top school for earning power by The Wall Street Journal, Massachusetts College of Pharmacy & Health Sciences (MCPHS) is among the best schools for health sciences.
 MCPHS has three campuses across Massachusetts and an online school where students can complete any of the School of Nursing’s innovative accelerated programs.
 The School of Nursing is comprised of three undergraduate programs and six graduate programs, all of which are nationally acclaimed.
+There are also multiple online certifications available to students including Psychiatric and Family NP.

-The University of Massachusetts - Dartmouth may only have 8,500 students, but it has a large online catalog of courses and degrees.
+The University of Massachusetts - Dartmouth may only have 8,500 students, but it has a large online catalog of courses and degrees and has the only BSN program in Southeastern Massachusetts.
 For example, the College of Nursing has two entirely online programs: an RN-BSN and MSN.
 The online MSN is meant for future nursing leaders, and students can choose a concentration in nursing and healthcare education or global public health.
-Along with those programs, UMass Dartmouth has a BSN, second degree accelerated BSN, Ph.D., and DNP.
+Along with those programs, UMass Dartmouth also boosts the following programs:

 While Regis College has only been educating students for 90 years, it has quickly established itself as one of the top private schools in the region.
 The Richard and Sheila Young School of Nursing is no exception and was recently recognized as a Center of Excellence in Nursing Education.
 Nursing students have multiple options of study, including a traditional BSN, an accelerated second degree BSN, and a unique online BSN-DNP.
 Outside of the classroom, nursing students get to enjoy a small, private school in Weston.

 The historic town of Salem may be best known for witchcraft, but today the vibrant home is better known for being a fun place to live just a half an hour from Boston – and the home of Salem State University.
-For Massachusetts residents, Salem State is an affordable option and, with a great NCLEX pass rate for recent nursing grads, an excellent place to earn a nursing degree.
+For Massachusetts residents, Salem State is an affordable option and an excellent place to earn a nursing degree.
 Undergraduate nurses can choose from a traditional BSN, an accelerated second degree BSN, an LPN-BSN, and an RN-BSN, and various graduate programs are available as well.
 Essentially, any student pursuing a nursing degree can find a program that fits their needs at Salem State.

 4 Key Factors That Affect Nursing School Tuition